Auslander's formula and correspondence for exact categories: Introduction

 If $\EE$ has enough injectives, then we obtain a characterization of $\smodad(\EE)$ which is similar to module categories of Auslander algebras.

 \begin{theorem}[\Cref{Theorem:AuslanderSecond}] Let $\EE'$ be an exact category with enough projectives $\PP'$.
-Then there exists an exact equivalence $\EE'\cong \smodad(\EE)$ where $\EE$ is an exact category with enough injectives if and only if the following hold: \begin{enumerate} \item $\domdim (\EE')\geq 2\geq \gldim (\EE')$; \item Any morphism $X\to E$ with $E\in{}^{\perp}\PP'$ is admissible; \item For any $E\in \EE'$ there exists an admissible left $\PP'$-approximation $E\to P$. \end{enumerate} Furthermore, in this case $\EE'$ has enough injectives. \end{theorem} We also analyse the properties of $\smodad(\EE)$ when $\EE$ has enough projectives, see Section 4.4.
+Then there exists an exact equivalence $\EE'\cong \smodad(\EE)$ where $\EE$ is an exact category with enough injectives if and only if the following hold: \begin{enumerate} \item $\domdim (\EE')\geq 2\geq \gldim (\EE')$. \item Any morphism $X\to E$ with $E\in{}^{\perp}\PP'$ is admissible. \item For any $E\in \EE'$ there exists an admissible left $\PP'$-approximation $E\to P$. \end{enumerate} Furthermore, in this case $\EE'$ has enough injectives. \end{theorem} We also analyse the properties of $\smodad(\EE)$ when $\EE$ has enough projectives, see Section \ref{subsection:EnoughProjectives}.
+In this case, we find that Auslander's formula can be extended to a recollement connecting $\EE$ and $\modad(\EE)$, see \Cref{Proposition:TTFTripleYieldsRecollement}.

 One of our main examples of an exact category $\EE$ is the category of Cohen-Macaulay modules, and it turns out that $\smodad(\EE)$ has a simple description in this case.
 Let $R$ be a commutative Cohen-Macaulay local ring and let $\Lambda$ be a Cohen-Macaulay-finite $R$-order, i.e. a noetherian $R$-algebra which is maximal Cohen-Macaulay as an $R$ -module.
 Let $M$ be an additive generator of the subcategory $\operatorname{CM}(\Lambda)$ of maximal Cohen-Macaulay modules containing $\Lambda$ as a summand.
 Let $\Gamma=\End_{\Lambda}(M)$ and let $e$ be the idempotent corresponding to the direct summand $\Lambda$.
 Then we have